ElianEgrt/Projet-Long/Readme.md

 ## About

-Initiated by _Accenture_, the project was meant to bring to light how one could design or re-design a webpage in order to reduce it's ecological impact.
+Initiated by _Accenture_, the project was meant to bring to the light how we could design or re-design a webpage in order to reduce it's ecological impact.
 We achieved it by designing two separate apps : a standard one and an eco-friendly one.
+For convenience, we called them respectively `hightech` and `lowtech`.
 We defined a business case that would be as harmfull as possible for the environnement, but also not too fancy.
 We went for a streaming app like _Netflix_ of _Prime_.
-For convenience, we called them respectively `hightech` and `lowtech`.

 **We do not maintain any of this anymore, if you want to use the code feel free to fork.**